Want to become an author? Learn why you should write a book and how to leverage your book as a business card to build your personal brand.

 Without the assistance of book printing, book promotion, and book distribution channels that traditional publishers can provide, you may experience significant challenges in selling your book.

-However, many authors have learned how to use social media and online marketing to help bridge the gap between distribution channels, and reach the right audience to sell their book.
+However, many authors have learned how to use social media and online marketing to help bridge the gap between distribution channels, and reach the right audience to sell their books.

-In addition, there are countless advantages to self-publishing, one of the most significant being getting a much higher percentage of royalties on book sales.
+In addition, there are countless advantages of self-publishing, one of the most significant being getting a much higher percentage of royalties on book sales.

 As a self-published author, you also have no creative restrictions on what you can do with your book and how you can use your book to promote yourself and your brand.

 For example, if you want to repurpose your book, it’s no problem for a self-published author.
 If you want to turn it into a course, you’re also free to do so.

 The power of creative freedom, and of having ownership over your intellectual property, are some of the key benefits of becoming a self-published author.

 How to leverage your book to promote yourself

 According to CreativINDIE, the average self-published author spends approximately $2000 to $5000 to get their book published.